All Episodes

 Yes.

-Well, and it's also now backfired and created an an unprecedented alliance that nobody anticipated with Israel, the Jordanians, the Egyptians, the Saudis, and the UAE.
+Well, and it's also now backfired and created an unprecedented alliance that nobody anticipated with Israel, the Jordanians, the Egyptians, the Saudis, and the UAE.

-I want to ask you, how do we deal with Both situations, Iran and North Korea.
+I want to ask you, how do we deal with both situations, Iran and North Korea?

 What would you do?

-Uh we'll get to that.
+We'll get to that.

 All right, as we continue, Colonel North with us.